KallynGowdy/ReactiveUI.Routing/README.md

 }
 ```

-## Routing Configuration
+## Declarative Routing

-To configure your routes, override `BuildRouterParams()` in your CrossPlatformAppConfig.
+To configure your routes, register a `RouterConfig` object in your dependencies.
 There are two key concepts for the routing configuration:

 1. You specify actions for view model types.